pivotal/docs-tap/scc/config-deploy-multi-env.hbs.md

 the VMware recommended CD tool.
 You can configure different parameters for each environment, such as replicas or host names.
-When you edit package parameters and commit them to a Git repository, FluxCD watches the Git repository and applies the package to your runtimes.
+When you edit package parameters and commit them to a Git repository, FluxCD watches the Git repository and applies the package to your runtime environments.

 ## <a id="prerecs"></a> Feature limits